greese/dasein-cloud/README.md

 The most important sub-module is dasein-cloud-core.
 The core contains the Dasein Cloud object model against which you write your applications.
 You should not have any compile-time dependencies on any other Dasein sub-modules.
-All other sub-modules except dasein-cloud-test, dasein-cloud-examples, and dasein-cloud-cli are implementations of the Dasein Cloud model for specific clouds.
+All other sub-modules except dasein-cloud-test, dasein-cloud-mock, and dasein-cloud-cli are implementations of the Dasein Cloud model for specific clouds.
 You include the ones you need as runtime dependencies.

+dasein-cloud-core also includes examples of using Dasein Cloud in an application.

 dasein-cloud-test is a pre-configured test suite for people implementing Dasein Cloud for specific clouds so they can verify their implementation functions according to the specification.

-dasein-cloud-examples is a set of examples on how to write against the Dasein Cloud model.
+dasein-cloud-mock is an implementation of Dasein Cloud that mocks an actual cloud.
+When testing your cloud applications, you run the tests against dasein-cloud-mock instead of a specific cloud in order to facilitate unit tests.
+It mocks delays in state changes (such as the fact that launching a VM is never immediate).

 dasein-cloud-cli is a command-line library for talking to clouds.